technoidentity/devfractal/code-review.md

 1. Avoid CSS class names and selectors in integration tests.

 2. Test user-visible behavior.
-Use locators like `getByRole`, `getByTest`, `getByLabel` etc.
+Use locators like `getByRole`, `getByText`, `getByLabel` etc.

 3. Use `getByTestId` when nothing else works.